KingScooty/creativenightly.com/app/_posts/2015-02-27-What-i-learned-in-February-2015.md

 title: What I learned in February 2015
 subtitle: "The monthly retrospective that looks back on the month for better or for worse."

+excerpt:
-excerpt: "The monthly retrospective that looks back on the month for better or for worse."
+  <p>The monthly retrospective that looks back on the month for better or for worse.</p>
 ---